 An operation is the smallest unit within a workflow that is independently executed on an agent and recorded by Harmony.
 Operations are used to define what an integration process should do and when it should be done.

 Operations are comprised of a combination of one or more activities, scripts, or transformations.
-The specific combination and order of these components must follow a set of rules that determine if an operation is valid.
-(For details on what makes an operation valid or invalid, see Operation Validity.)
+The specific combination and order of these components must follow a set of patterns that determine if an operation is valid.
+For details on these patterns, see Operation Validity.)

 Parts of an Operation

 Operations are formed by arranging activities, scripts, and transformations within an operation container on the design canvas.
 The operation may consist of only a single script, or the arrangement may form a sequence of steps consisting of one or more activities, scripts, or transformations.
-The specific combinations that are allowed are described under Operations Must be Valid in Operation Validity.
+The specific combinations that are allowed are described in Operation Validity.

 An activity is used as a step in an operation to interact with a data resource whose connection is already configured through a connection.
 Activities can be used in an operation as either a source or a target and may be configured with data schemas that represent the "request" and "response" schemas for the interaction with the endpoint.
 For more information about configuring connections and activities, see Connectors.
 In addition to being used as an operation step, some activities can also be referenced in scripts.